Rob174/detection_nappe_hydrocarbures_IMT_cefrem/README.md

 So, it is necessary to determine with python to which category belong which pixels thanks to the polygons.

 In the future we may use another shapefile to distinguish the land from the sea.
-It might be possible to annotate the boats by using data from the [marinetraffic website](https://pypi.org/project/Marine-Traffic-API/)
+It might be possible to annotate the boats by using data from the [marinetraffic website](https://pypi.org/project/Marine-Traffic-API/).
+(But there are API quotas....) or to use AIS data.

+In the future, it will be possible to calculate the wind field of the raster image thanks to snap (cf Radar > SAR Applications > Ocean Applications > Wind Field Estimation)
+It will be possible to apply a speckle operation before in order to smooth the ouput or a moving average.
+We can also later filter small objects...

+We will be able to add land labels thanks to premade maps.
+We just need to adjust them (put a 2000-5000 meters margin)

 ### 1.3 Notes